zat-dev/simple-analytics/README.md

 # simple-analytics
-access analytics tool for whom think google analytics is too difficult to use.
+access-analytics tool for whom think google analytics is too difficult to use.

 # features
 * easy to browse Page View